dfinity/ICRC/ICRCs/ICRC-91/ICRC-91.md

 ## Background

-RFC-3986 specifies the syntax and semantics of URIs.
+[RFC-3986 \[BFM05\]](https://datatracker.ietf.org/doc/html/rfc3986) specifies the syntax and semantics of URIs.
 The following grammar defines all valid URIs:

 ```
     URI = scheme ":" hier-part [ "?" query ] [ "#" fragment ]

     hier-part = "//" authority path-abempty
         / path-absolute
         / path-rootless
         / path-empty
 ```

-For a new URI scheme, a subset of the language defined by this grammar needs to be defined.
+For a new URI scheme, like also for the ic-http scheme, a subset of the language defined by this grammar needs to be defined.

 ## Specification